a-i-joe/auckland-ai-meetup-x-triage/UoA-DSC-Experiments/README.md

 The data has a lot of other issues as well, such as multiple x-ray views(side-on vs front-on) that have incorrect labels in the DICOM file header.

 ### Implementation details
-Training was done on a gtx970 with a pentium g4400, and took less than a second per epoch - probably fast enough to run on CPU.
+Training was done on a GTX970 with a pentium G4400, and took less than a second per epoch - probably fast enough to run on CPU.
 The model is a very simple, very small convolutional neural net.
 The first conv layer has 16 7x7 filters convolved with stride 3, the second has 16 3x3 filters, both have ReLU nonlinearities.
 Output is a single sigmoid unit and dropout is used to prevent overfitting.
 The CNN has binary cross entropy between its outputs and the targets(normal=0,abnormal=1)  as a loss function and is trained using the [adam](https://arxiv.org/abs/1412.6980) optimizer with a learning rate of 0.001.
-I spent very little time on hyperparameter optimization so this architecture could easily be improved.
+I spent very little time on hyperparameter tuning so this architecture could easily be improved.

  10x10 fold cross validation was done by splitting all 802 examples into 9 folds of 80 and 1 of 82.
 Each fold was used once for cross validation while the model trained on the rest of the dataset, and the neural net's weights/biases were initialised to the exact same values for each fold.
 Validation set ROC and safe set % were recorded for each fold, see k_fold_crossvalidation in util.py for details.